Ex. A

 10.CAHB, CAHB Operating and Lamb retained Shaneyfelt and LSM because Lamb (and the Companies) could not verify the books himself.
 That is why businesses hire accountants.
 They hire them to maintain reliable books, prepare returns on a reasonable basis, disclose material conflicts, and tell clients when records cannot be trusted.

 11.Shaneyfelt did the opposite.
-On July 30, 2024, under oath, he admitted that the books were “unauditable,” that he did not comply with GAAP, and that no jury should trust the financial integrity of the records he prepared.
+On July 30, 2024, under oath, he admitted that the books were “unauditable,” that he did not comply with GAAP, and that no jury should consider the financial data he prepared in awarding damages in this case.
 His full sworn admissions are set forth below.

 12.This case is not about an accountant (and accounting firm) who innocently failed to detect someone else’s theft.
 It is about an accountant who accepted information from one side of a 50/50 dispute without verification, concealed conflicts of interest, maintained books he knew could not be trusted, and gave the misconduct the appearance of legitimacy by turning it into tax returns, K-1s, journal entries, and accounting work product.